MS in Environmental Sciences and Policy

 Field Study Electives

-Several ESP courses are offered as intensive field study courses.
-Each intensive study course has an additional field trip fee.
-Students are responsible for travel to the location of their residency course.
+ESP courses are offered as intensive field study courses.
+Each intensive study course has an additional travel trip fee.
+Students are responsible for travel to the location of their residence course.
+If travel, cost, and other obligations prohibit students to enroll in a residency course the ESP program has alternative online residency courses.
+Contact Program Director for more information.

 Code | Title | Credits |